 The full Ironman race is a different story to the Ironman 70.3 races the Philippines has staged in the last seven years; a 70.3 is definitely no slouch but an Ironman is a triumph unlike any other.
-Hosting an Ironman race, even if this one is just a special one-off event, is an achievement in and of itself.
+Hosting an Ironman race, even if it is just a special one-off event, is an achievement in and of itself.

 Sunrise Events has been in the business of executing smooth, successful events.
 But this Ironman race is the long-awaited icing on the cake.
 The fact that they have been able to attract top triathletes like Craig Alexander, Tim Reed, Caroline Steffen, and Tim Van Berkel to compete in the Philippines on a fairly consistent basis is testament to the high level of organization Sunrise and its title sponsors have committed to.

 Not that it isn’t already, given the premier 70.3 races held since 2009, but having a full distance event at home elevates the status of the Philippines on the triathlon map.
-Sure, the hot and humid weather, the quality of the field, the unmatched atmosphere, and ample tourist potential has positioned the Philippines into a significant pedestal in the triathlon community, but the full distance event raises the country’s profile even more, not just in Asia-Pacific but on the global stage as well.
+Sure, the hot and humid weather, the quality of the field, the unmatched atmosphere, and ample tourist potential have positioned the Philippines as a significant stop in the triathlon community but the full distance event raises the country’s profile even more, not just in Asia-Pacific but on the global stage as well.

 An Ironman will generate a much-needed boost to Philippine triathlon.
-Local triathlon grew rapidly and is still growing but the threat of plateauing has always hovered above the scene, forebodingly, given that the race calendar has, well, relatively remained stagnant.
+Local triathlon grew rapidly and is still growing but the threat of plateauing has always hovered over the scene, forebodingly, given that the race calendar has, well, relatively remained stagnant.
 This race can further promote the sport by showing how organizers and brands are serious about giving Filipinos and other athletes a chance to further test their mettle.

-An Ironman, which consists of a 3.86-km swim, 180.25-km bike, and 42.2-km run, is about having the right location that can handle the sheer number of participants and the long-course demands.
-People have speculated that logistics and location are two of the biggest hurdles why it’s taken this long.
+An Ironman, which consists of a 3.86-km swim, 180.25-km bike, and 42.2-km run, is about having the right location that can handle the number of participants and the long-course demands.
+People have speculated that logistics and location are two of the biggest hurdles as to why it’s taken this long.
 But given the experience of the organizers and the athletes asking for it, it was just something that had to be made possible.

-6. It could boost tourism in the Philippines, especially amid the current situation in Mindanao.
-A few participants have withdrawn from the upcoming 70.3 in Cebu, but being able to host an international triathlon with the same kind of deft touch improves the Philippines’ image to the international community.
-Ironman races have a lot of publicity and media coverage that could help Philippine tourism the way it has done to Korea and Malaysia.
+Especially amid the current situation in Mindanao with.
+A few participants have withdrawn from the upcoming 70.3 in Cebu.
+But being able to host an international triathlon with the same kind of deft touch sends a strong message to the international community.
+Ironman races have a lot of publicity and media coverage that could help Philippine tourism the way it has done for Korea and Malaysia.

 This can encourage companies to sponsor more triathlon teams.
 Of course, this happens at 70.3 races too, only this time there will be more eyes watching and that counts for something.
 We already have an established triathlon community and additional sponsorships will help enthusiasts maintain and commit to the sport.
-Funding for equipment or even just race fees and travel expenses can greatly benefit and improve local triathlon teams.
+Funding for equipment or even just race fees and travel expenses can benefit and improve local triathlon teams.
 This Ironman race represents a greater appreciation for how everyone in the community can lift the sport to greater heights.